xapple/cbmcfs3_runner/README.md

 Setting up the machine and installing the required programs is covered in the `gcbmio` repository.

 ## Data Flowchart
-Below is drawn the flowchart describing the data processing along all the steps of `cbm_runner`:
+Below is drawn the flowchart describing the data processing along all the steps of `cbmcfs3_runner`:

 ![Flowchart](documentation/data_flowchart.png)